Jonestown was never self-sufficient. Peoples Temple members worked hard to sustain the group's life there — until the day they committed mass suicide.

 Jones had allegedly also reached out to Cuba, but by that time Jonestown had grown so large the country didn't seem too interested.

-The Mass Suicide In Guyana
+Mass Murder And Suicide In Guyana

 Eventually, the commune's grip on its members tightened.
 Jones' mental and physical health deteriorated and it showed in how he ran his community.
 He established the 'Red Brigade' which was a collection of armed guards meant to defend the perimeter of the settlement with guns and machetes.
 He had become concerned about infiltration from outsiders, or members leaving.